1980s in Latin music: Rock en español

 Soda Stereo's Signos was ranked on the list of "The 100 Greatest Albums of National Rock"..

 The Rock en Español movement began around the 1980s.
 Until the mid-80s the rock scene of most Spanish American countries was not connected, and it was rare for a rock band to gain acclaim and popularity outside its home country.
 Argentina, which had the largest national rock scene and music industry, became the birthplace of several influential rock acts.
 Soda Stereo from Buenos Aires is often acclaimed as the most influential rock band of the 1980s alongside the solo careers of Charly García, Luis Alberto Spinetta and the new star Fito Páez from Rosario.
 Soda Stereo was among the first bands to successfully tour across most of Latin America.
 Argentina developed also during the 80s a ska rock and punk rock scene.
 The punk movement, which was pioneered by Los Violadores, led to the rise of the Buenos Aires Hardcore around 1990.

 Soda Stereo released Signos in 1986 which helped pop rock en español music reach to an audience beyond Argentina.
 In Chile, which was ruled by a military dictatorship all over the 80s, Nueva canción protest songs from the 60s and 70s maintained their popularity despite severe censorship.
 The progressive/folk-rock band Los Jaivas made a Latin American trademark album with Alturas de Macchu Picchu [sic] based on Pablo Neruda's homonymous poem.
 The rock band Los Prisioneros were successful in combining the protest song atmosphere of the 80s with newer trends in rock including punk, ska, new wave and techno.
 In the late 1980s, new bands such as Los Tres and La Ley would start to set the trends for the next decade.
 In Mexico, the Rock music scene at the time first saw a heavy lack of opportunity as musical acts could not make a solid living from playing alone.
 Other key factors were that of economic and political instability.
 Many consider this decade as the lost decade.
 The government would not allow racy-themed content on television and airwaves, music festivals were not allowed.
 The music that dominated Mexico and much of Latin America during this era was mostly teen-flavored acts like Menudo, Timbiriche, Flans and others.
 Rock acts could not land any recording deals because record label executives were much more interested in selling listeners a colourful, hip, and trendy image to the general public ranging from youngsters to middle-aged adults.

 Folk/traditional

 The Gipsy Kings popularized the flamenco genre outside of its native Spain.

 Flamenco saw a resurgence in popularity thanks to the Gipsy Kings as well as Ketama and Pata Negra.

 Brazilian/Portuguese

-The lambada dance crazy took over the international market thanks to Kaoma's song of the same name.
+The lambada dance craze took over the international market thanks to Kaoma's song of the same name.